 COBBikes are available to check out from the library with your student ID.
 You can have the bikes for up to six hours, which is plenty of time to cruise one of the multiple Fargo or Moorhead bike trails.

 Campus Entertainment Commission hosts various exercise classes and events every 2-3 weeks; Zumba, yoga, pilates and Fun Runs are just a few examples.
-Events and classes are free for students and are usually held in Olson Forum or outdoors so they’re at a central location for both on- and off-campus students.
+Events and classes are free for students and are usually held in Olson Forum or outdoors to they're at a central location for both on- and off-campus students.

-No matter your exercise preference, there is something for you on campus.
-And don’t forget – you can always grab some friends and organize a pickup game or activity of your own!
+No matter what your exercise preference, there is something for you on campus.
+And don't forget – you can always grab some friends and organize a pickup game or activity of your own!